bharath12b5/mvn-linux/Building-PostgreSQL-9.4-on-SLES11.md

         zypper install gettext-devel ncurses-devel pam-devel pwdutils \
                        python-devel readline-devel tcl-devel timezone \
-                       zlib-devel systemd fdupes krb5-devel libxslt-devel \
+                       libuuid-devel zlib-devel systemd fdupes krb5-devel \
-                       openldap2-devel openssl-devel pkg-config update-alternatives \
+                       libxslt-devel openldap2-devel openssl-devel pkg-config \
-                       libuuid-devel
+                       update-alternatives

-   Be sure to [add the SLE11-SDK-* repositories to your zypper configuration](https://www.novell.com/support/kb/doc.php?id=7015337); otherwise some of the above packages may appear to be unavailable.
+   Be sure to [add the SLE-SDK repositories as installation sources for zypper](https://www.novell.com/support/kb/doc.php?id=7015337); otherwise some of the above packages may appear to be unavailable.

 3. Install the postgresql-init package downloaded above (as root):